jaytik1/openapi_to_django/README.md

 poetry build
 ```

-## Generating Django Code
+## Using the Tool

 Once installed, use the `openapi_to_django` command line tool to generate Django code.
 The tool requires an OpenAPI document to be specified, which can be either a JSON or YAML file, examples of which are in the `openapi/` folder.
 Custom templates can also be passed as inputs to be used by the tool.

-Currently, `urls.py` and `views.py` are generated from the specified OpenAPI document when the tool is used.
+Currently, Django `urls.py` and `views.py` files are generated from the specified OpenAPI document.
 The tool can be used in either "projects" or "files" mode which are described below.

 ### Projects Mode